 Keyword Research Mistakes

 - Not focusing on keyword quality.
 You might think that any keyword is good as long as it sends you more traffic, right?
 Wrong!!!
-The goal should be on quality of the traffic, not quantity.
-Again taking the example of CRM software, if your software is not free, you might want to avoid getting traffic for keywords like “Free CRM software” or “Open source CRM software”.
-This is especially true when it comes to pay per Click advertising
+The goal should be on the quality of the traffic, not quantity.
+Again taking the example of CRM software, if your software is not free, you might want to avoid getting traffic for keywords like “Free CRM Software” or “Open source CRM software”.
+This is especially true when it comes to Pay Per Click advertising

 - Not using keyword tools.
 Although it’s a good idea to manually find good keywords when the volume is low, in most cases, you will need to spend hours or even days when doing things manually.
 Why not use the free keyword tools available at your disposal to find out the best fit for your usage?

 - Not testing your keywords for conversions.
 Would you prefer to be ranked #1 for a keyword that brings in 100$ per customer or for a keyword that gets you a 10$ value per customer?
 The answer is obvious, and that’s why it’s important that you focus your efforts on the keyword that gives you the best ROI

 - Being unrealistic.
 You have a 1000$ budget, and you want to rank for the keyword “finance” or something of that magnitude.
 Head key phrases such as those require millions of dollars budgets and months or years to rank on page #1

 - Targeting too many keywords on one page.
 I have seen many businesses make the same mistake.
 They target all the keywords on their home page, right from SEO to software outsourcing.
 Instead, target one or two keywords per page and build additional pages for each extra keyword.

 - Not following anything mentioned in the “Tips and tricks section.”